 Congratulations if you are preparing to give up familiar surroundings and head off to a new country.
 It takes courage, preparation, and planning to be successful in the transition.
 The rewards have been often described by many expats as “very fulfilling!”

 If working is part of the plan, then let me offer some points to ponder prior to your exit from the homeland.
 Unless employee orchestrated your move, then these four checkpoints just might save you some grief after you settle into your new home.
 I am confident that your due diligence will be most worthwhile.

-First, the work that you are fixated on doing should be work that you truly enjoy.
-There are going to be challenging adjustments to your alternative lifestyle, regardless of which country you will move to.
+First, the job that you are fixated on should be work that you truly enjoy.
+There are going to be challenging adjustments to your new lifestyle, regardless of which country you will move to.

 So I suggest these changes will be easier to handle if your work remains a joyful activity.

 If you have a powerful passion for it, then all the better!
 Your move to a new country can be the start of a new life phase, so begin the process by thinking about activities consistent with your core values and desires.
 We all have repressed passions and these are fertile prospects for defining work you will truly love.

 Next, plan extra time for getting the business or service “up and running.”
 Despite your best efforts to plan for every eventuality, you will encounter surprises.

 Everybody does.
 I never expected that it would take nine visits to the bank to get my account set up, for example.
 Nor did I plan for two trips to Peru (from Ecuador) to complete a more permanent visa status.

 Consider starting your enterprise on a part-time basis until you have overcome the time requirements for basic adjustments to your new environment.